butaneprotocol/oracles/README.md

 - Binance
 - Bybit
 - Coinbase
+- Crypto.com
+- FXRatesAPI
+- Kucoin
+- OKX
 - Minswap
 - Spectrum
 - Sundae v3

-The oracle network is currently a set of 4 nodes, requiring agreement among 3 of them to produce a signature.
+The oracle network is currently a set of 5 nodes, requiring agreement among 3 of them to produce a signature.
+The current operators of those nodes:

+- TxPipe
+- Blink Labs
+- Sundae Labs
+- Easy1
+- Butane

 ## Setup